cssantos0/devops-sample-app-demo/README.md

 To make sure everything was properly deployed on GKE, run:

 ```
-kubectl get all -n mc-app
+kubectl get all -n demo-app-staging
 ```

-> where `-n mc-app` is the namespace where the application is deployed.
+> where `-n mc-staging` is the namespace where the application is deployed.

 As output of the command above, it shoud be returned 1 pod running, 1 service of type Load Balancer, 1 deployment and 1 replica set.